105 B Alexander Building

 D.M.A. in Conducting with a Minor in Music Education, University of Georgia

 B.S. in Music Education, University of Missouri-Columbia

-Amy M. Knopps serves as Associate Director of Bands, Director of the Marching Band, and Assistant Professor of Instrumental Music Education at Eastern Michigan University.
-Her responsibilities include directing the Marching Symphonic and Concert Bands, and teaching courses in music education.
+Amy M. Knopps, currently serves as Associate Director of Bands, Director of the Marching Band, and Assistant Professor of Music Education at Eastern Michigan University where she directs the Marching Band and Basketball Band, Symphonic and Concert Band, and teaches courses in conducting and music education.

-Her professional affiliations include the College Band Directors National Association, MENC: The National Association for Music Education, World Association for Symphonic Bands and Ensembles, Tau Beta Sigma, and an honorary membership in Kappa Kappa Psi.
+Dr. Knopps maintains professional affiliations with the College Band Directors National Association, World Association for Symphonic Bands and Ensembles, the National Association for Music Education, Tau Beta Sigma, and has been awarded an honorary membership in Kappa Kappa Psi.